Continuing Education – Distilled, Practical & Advanced Knowledge

 Accelerating A Community of Practice: Celebrating Climate Smart Solutions

-After viewing this course, you will have a better understanding of how to promote decarbonization and climate-smart solutions and how to apply regenerative design principles to promote justice and human dignity.
+Understand how to promote decarbonization and climate-smart solutions and how to apply regenerative design principles to promote justice and human dignity.

 Presenter: